Video review transcript

 In this Shopify review, I’m going to show you the key things that you really need to know about the platform.

-I’m going to highlight the seven really good things about Shopify and the seven bad things you absolutely need to watch out for.
+I’m going to highlight eight really good things about Shopify and seven bad things you absolutely need to watch out for.

 So stay tuned to find out if Shopify is the right ecommerce platform for you.